 While there are a number of sleep disorders that plague patients around the world, one of the most dangerous and debilitating is sleep apnea.
-Sleep apnea is the result of poor breathing during sleep, and can be the result of a number of causes.
+Sleep apnea is the result of poor breathing or even periods of time when you stop breathing during sleep.
+The result can be from of a number of causes.
 It can be difficult to diagnose sleep apnea, however snoring and ongoing fatigue are two of the most common signs of sleep apnea in a patient.
+But the super dangerous silent sign of sleep apnea is heart disease and even a heart attack.

 Types of Sleep Apnea